 - Healthcare researchers whose area of study involves clinicians who need to initiate new, novel, or unfamiliar topics with their patients;

-- Clinicians and other healthcare professionals in human and veterinary medicine who recognize that patients/client and clinicians are more satisfied when good communication guides the encounter.
+- Clinicians and other healthcare professionals in human and veterinary medicine who recognize that patients/clients and clinicians are more satisfied when good communication guides the encounter.